arzelcm/minishell/README.md

 ### The prompt
 A prompt is the concept where your program waits for an input, in this case your prompt will have to wait for `STDIN` to have some `char *` input from the user on the terminal (a `tty`).

-You can use your `get_next_line` and implement it to make it work as [The GNU Readline Library](https://tiswww.case.edu/php/chet/readline/rltop.html) or you can simply include this lib.
+You can use your `get_next_line` and implement it to make it work as [The GNU Readline Library](https://tiswww.case.edu/php/chet/readline/rltop.html) or you can simply include this lib for Mac or use it for Linux.

 #### How to include *The GNU Readline Library*
 You could simply [download the readline-master.tar.gz](http://git.savannah.gnu.org/cgit/readline.git/snapshot/readline-master.tar.gz), compile it and link it to your binary.
 But this is not the correct way to do it.
 Your project should only contain code made by your self not third-party code.
 Given that principle, we'll make our project download it, descompress it, compile it and link it as following.